If you are asking for a payday loan refund, your credit record is often important and the Financial Ombudsman will

-It’s not possible to say how much your credit record will improve as that depends on a lot of factors:
+It’s not possible to say how much your credit record will improve after a deletion:

-- deleting payday loans which had defaults or late payments will definitely have a positive effect;
+- deleting payday loans which had defaults or late payments will have a positive effect;

-- if there are a lot of other big problems on your credit file, the positive effect may only be very small;
+- if there are still a lot of other big problems on your credit file, the positive effect may only be very small;

-- deleting payday loans which you paid on time, won’t normally make much difference to your score;
+- deleting payday loans which you paid on time doesn’t make much difference to your score;

 - if you have very little on your credit record after the loans are deleted, it is even possible your credit score may drop!
 That would be quite unusual;

 - every future lender does their own scoring.
 Some lenders may care about you having used payday loans so getting them deleted will help.
 Other lenders don’t mind about payday loans.
 Payday loans make it harder to get a mortgage but many lenders don’t mind if you have payday loans older than a year providing that they were repaid on time.